The Cuban Family Reunification Parole Program

 Do not apply for the CFRP program until the NVC invites you to do so.
 Potential beneficiaries in Cuba cannot apply for themselves.

-If you are a petitioner who believes that you may be eligible for the CFRP program, please make sure that the NVC has your current mailing address.
+If you are a petitioner and believe you may be eligible for the CFRP program, please make sure the NVC has your current mailing address.
 Contact the NVC by submitting a Public Inquiry Form online.

 The documents you must submit depend on when the NVC invited you to apply for the CFRP Program.